GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Fixed: Incompatibility with some plugins/themes that use Laravel components

 = 2.17.5 on April 12, 2023 =

 * Fixed: Do not modify the Single Entry title when the "Prevent Direct Access" setting is enabled for a View